cvdsfif/typizator-handler/README.md

 All this is configured automatically if you use the `cdk-typescript-lib` library to integrate all this story with the CDK.
 Why it is separated from this library?
 Simply because you don't want your lambdas to know anything about the details of their own deployment via CDK, it's not their concern.
 All they need are the type conversions, the resources connections and the handlers for that.
 And this is exactly what this library provides.

+Note that in your implementations you still have the access to the original event received by the lambda function through the `event` field of `HandlerProps`.

 ### Custom error treatment

 Note that you can pass as the third parameter of any handler a function that you can use as an error logger.
 It will be called on every uncaught exception that can occur in your implementation code: